Back to blog

 Quick Answer: A Practical Test Automation Strategy

 A strong test automation strategy for web applications starts with business risk, not framework preference.
+In 2026, that also means deciding where browser automation, API checks, contract tests, component tests, visual review, accessibility checks, and AI-assisted test generation each belong.
 Automate the stable, repeatable workflows that would damage revenue, trust, operations, or compliance if they broke.
 Keep manual QA for new features, exploratory checks, visual judgment, accessibility review, and workflows that are still changing.

 Start With A Coverage Map, Not A Tool Debate